Everything You Wanted To Know About Cracker Barrel Firing Brad’s Wife Nanette

-You may have observed that there has been a lot about Cracker Barrel on the internet lately and someone who goes by the name of Nanette, a woman originally known as “Brad’s wife” who was fired from her job at a Cracker Barrel in Indiana.
+You might have observed that there has been a lot about Cracker Barrel on the internet lately, and someone who goes by the name of Nanette, a woman originally known as “Brad’s wife,” who was fired from her job at a Cracker Barrel in Indiana.
 Who is Brad’s wife, why did she get fired from Cracker Barrel, and why has this story become an internet sensation so quickly?

 The story begins on February 27, when a man named Bradley Reid found himself distraught when his wife, Nanette, was fired from her job as a retail manager at a Cracker Barrel in Indiana.
 Brad’s wife had been employed by Cracker Barrel for 11 years, so her sudden dismissal shocked her husband.
 Bradley decided that he would take to his Facebook page to ask the question that most plagued him: why did you let my wife go?